 truly righteousness would have been by the law

 The word “truly” expresses what is actual as opposed to apparent.
-Hypothetically, if the law could give eternal life, then it can give us the righteousness of God.
-The Greek “if” in the first phrase [“if there had been a law…”] answers this hypothesis– it is not true.
+Hypothetically, if the law could give eternal life, it can provide us with the righteousness of God.
+The Greek “if” in the first phrase (“if there had been a law…”) answers this hypothesis– it is not true (second class condition).

 The difference between grace and law was not apparent to the legalists.
 God intended a fundamental difference between the two.
 The law does not pretend to give eternal life, so there is no conflict between grace and law.

 Grace and law do not disagree with one another because they serve two different purposes.
-It is not the purpose of the law to produce eternal life.
+It is not the purpose of the law to produce eternal life; that is the purpose of grace.
 Grace is no more opposed to the law than the surgeon’s scalpel opposes healing.

 The law cannot give eternal life; only grace can do that.

 The law demands perfect righteousness, but it cannot give eternal life.
 It did not have the wherewithal to provide everlasting life.
-Some people look in a mirror, but they do not profit from what they see because they do not wash their faces!
+Some people look in a mirror but do not profit from what they see because they do not wash their faces.
 Law proves to us that we are sinful.
 It cannot make us accept the grace of God.

 We obtain eternal life, not by the law but through the righteousness of Christ.